reban87/Python-Programming/ML Library / Pandas /README.md

-📚 This tutorial explains how to preprocess data using the pandas library.
+## 📚  Data Preprocesing in Machine Learning using Pandas.

+🎯 Pandas is an open source Python package that is most widely used for data science/data analysis and machine learning tasks.
+It is built on top of another package named Numpy, which provides support for multi-dimensional arrays.
 Preprocessing is the process of doing a pre-analysis of data, in order to transform them into a standard and normalized format.

-💡Preprocessing involves the following aspects:
+💡 Preprocessing involves the following aspects:

 - missing values
 - data standardization